Good afternoon :)

 5. Gold loans and microfinance

 They account for nearly 20% of India’s total credit and are instrumental in financial inclusion, especially where traditional banks are absent.
-In the post-COVID years, NBFCs have also benefitted from a revival in consumer demand, strong digital onboarding, and a greater risk appetite compared to PSU banks.
+In the post-COVID years, NBFCs have also benefited from a revival in consumer demand, strong digital onboarding, and a greater risk appetite compared to PSU banks.
 With India’s GDP expected to grow at 6.5–7% annually through 2030, credit demand from consumers and businesses is expected to remain robust, making NBFCs central to India’s economic blueprint.

 Advantages of Investing in NBFC Stocks